hacks-guide/Guide-WiiU/docs/vwii/recover-mii-channel.md

 This page will guide you through the process of restoring your Mii Channel to a working state.

+!> Do not use this method for anything else than [Recovering a Corrupted IOS](docs/vwii/recover-ios) or the following page.

 ### What You Need

 <!-- tabs:start -->